-Consider the fact, that your audience will have certain goals and interests that should influence the way in which you present your results.
-Depending on the target group you’re addressing–your own team, other teams in your company or even external stakeholders–your report or presentation need a different degree of detail.
+Consider the fact, that your audience will have certain goals and interests that should influence how you present your results.
+Depending on the target group you’re addressing–your team, other teams in your company or even external stakeholders–your report or presentation need a different degree of detail.
 Another fact that influences the amount of detail you communicate are time restrictions which you have to adhere to when preparing your results.

 Alternatives to the UX/User Research report

 Assuming you want people to remember your findings you should, by all means, refrain from using detailed reports as your main form of communication.
 Often qualitative research, methods such as observations, interviews, diary studies, etc. will result in very detailed data sets.
 It’s not necessary to reproduce that degree of detail.
 Focus on your five to ten most interesting and actionable findings.
 This should give your audience a sufficient overview of the part of your findings that is relevant to them.
 Speaking of audience, if you can, try to communicate your results in person.
 Other possible ways to communicate results include: